Sinhala Achcharu or Sinhala Pickle

 By Home Cook Sharmini Jayawardena

-This is Sri Lankan cuisine.
+This is Sri Lankan, Sinhala cuisine.
 The side dish or accompaniment is to be eaten with boiled rice and curries of which Gournome abounds.

 Sri Lankans consider the combination of mustard and vinegar to be a very potent portion.
 They add a piece of the moringa tree bark to the pickle to counter any toxins that may arise.
-Clean the outer bark, wash and dry before adding the murunga pottha to the pickle.
+Clean the outer bark, wash, dry and add the murunga pottha to the pickle.

 Ingredients